Additional benefits of carbon offsetting valued at $664 per credit

 Source: ICROA survey Kountouris, Y., Makuch, Z., Tan Loh, E.F.
 (2014) ‘Quantification and Evaluation of the Voluntary Carbon Market’s Co-benefits’, Imperial College London University June 2014

-Offsetting one tonne of carbon dioxide brings an additional $664 in benefits to the communities where carbon reduction projects are based, according to research published in 2014.
+Offsetting one tonne of greenhouse gas emission (GHG) brings an additional $664 in benefits to the communities where carbon reduction projects are based, according to research published in 2014.

 The research, carried out by Imperial College London in partnership with the International Carbon Reduction and Offsetting Alliance (ICROA), demonstrates how purchasing carbon credits creates economic development opportunities, aids environmental conservation and helps improve people’s lives by delivering household savings, health benefits and improving water resources, among other social benefits.